Mnemonics

 - 70 mph × 4.5 = 315 ft

 The figures match the Highway Code table to within a couple of feet at each row.
 Knowing the multiplier rule means you can reconstruct the table from memory.
+The full table, what the official caveat under it says, and how wet and icy weather change it are in the stopping distances guide.

 The two-second rule — Rule 126 again